| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-This Web page describes the GNU implementation of awk
+This Web page describes the GNU implementation of awk, which follows

 the POSIX specification.